PerFosseide/Ban400-stock-optimisation/READMEPROJECT.txt

 the main files will collect the information you need from the sub files.
 There are two important main files.
 One for the the solution and results in R Markdown, and one for the Shiny app.

+Explanation of the different files:
+#Ban400-functions.R:
+- Include all functions needed to calculate or plot results.
+This file also loads all the data from the three Rdata-files to get results.

+#df1.Rdata:
+- Includes the return of a set of stocks at different dates.

+#stock_info.Rdata:
+- Includes information about different stocks, like symbol, exchange and category.
+  It also adds max and min date, and all stock symbols placed in a character vector.

+#stocks_industry.Rdata:
+- Adds a dataframe with information about the industry of each stock.

+#Ban400_markdown.Rmd:
+- The main file that shows results in numbers and graphs by using the functions from the functions-file.

+#Ban400-Shiny.r:
+- The script to open and run the Shiny app.
+It is based on results and calculations in the other scripts, and make it possible to select the stocks you wish to include in your portfolio.